docstomarkdown/docstomarkdown.github.io/src/content/post/enable-and-use-markdown-in-google-docs.md

 ---
 title: "How to Enable and Use Markdown in Google Docs"
 publishDate: 2024-03-21
-enable: "This tutorial explains how to enable and use Markdown in Google Docs and also shows how to paste Markdown into Google Docs as a rich text."
+excerpt: "This tutorial explains how to enable and use Markdown in Google Docs and also shows how to paste Markdown into Google Docs as a rich text."
 categories:
   - "google-docs"
 tags: